 With the director Roberto Santiago, it produces two comedies: At the End of the Road (2009) starring Fernando Tejero and Malena Alterio and Are you there?
 (2011) starring Gorka Otxoa and Miren Ibarguren.

 Also in 2011, it premieres two thrillers: 23-F, directed by Chema de la Peña and No rest for the wicked, the last film by Enrique Urbizu which earned numerous awards, among which 6 Goyas including best film, best director and best leading actor.”

 In 2013 Lazona produces Ocho Apellidos Vascos for Telecinco Cinema with the colaboration of ETB and CANAL+, quickly becoming when in premieres the 14th of March 2014 the best opening of a Spanish film since “The Impossible” and the best opening of a Spanish comedy from an original concept.

 In April 2015 it co-produces with Argentina “Easy Sex, Sad Films”, feature film debut of Alejo Flah.
 In November 2015 it premieres “Spanish Affair 2”, also directed by Emilio Martinez-Lazaro sequel of “Spanish Affair”, reaching more than 5 million viewers.

-In October 2015, it shoots “Runaway”, a thriller directed by Iñaki Dorronsoro and starring Luis Tosar, Javier Gutierrez, Alain Hernandez and Alba Galocha, a film for AtresMedia Cine to be released in the Fall of 2016, distributed by Warner Bros.
-Pictures Intl Spain.
+In 2016, it released “Runaway”, a thriller directed by Iñaki Dorronsoro and starring Luis Tosar, Javier Gutierrez, Alain Hernandez and Alba Galocha.